zzorgg/beezle.app/README.md

 // <Hero pattern="grid" withMask={false} />
 ```

-Implementation lives in `src/component/Hero.tsx`.
-The parent container is `relative` and the patterned layer is an `absolute` overlay with `-z-10`, so it stays behind the hero content only.
+Implementation: `src/component/Hero.tsx`.
+The patterned layer is an absolutely positioned overlay with `-z-10`, so it stays behind hero content only.

+### Assets

+- Replace images in `src/assets/logo`, `src/assets/techstack`, etc., as needed.
+- Update `public/` for any static files you want served at the root.

+## Scripts

+- `npm run dev` — start Vite dev server
+- `npm run build` — type-check then build for production
+- `npm run preview` — preview the production build locally
+- `npm run lint` — run ESLint

+## Deployment

+This is a static Vite site.
+After `npm run build`, deploy the `dist/` directory to any static host:

+- Vercel: import the repo, framework = Vite
+- Netlify: set build command `npm run build` and publish directory `dist`
+- GitHub Pages: push `dist` to a `gh-pages` branch, or use an action
+- Any static hosting/CDN that can serve files from `dist`

+If deploying to a subpath (e.g., `https://example.com/myapp/`), set `base` in `vite.config.ts` accordingly.

+## Contributing

+Issues and pull requests are welcome.
+Please run `npm run lint` and ensure the site builds before submitting changes.

+## License

+Copyright © 2025 Beezle.
+All rights reserved.